balu639/Data-Science/Machine Learning/README.md

  5. Kernel Trick: SVM can be extended to handle non-linearly separable data using the kernel trick.
 It maps the original feature space into a higher-dimensional space, where the data becomes linearly separable.
 Common kernel functions include polynomial, radial basis function (RBF), and sigmoid kernels.

+                              from sklearn.svm import SVC
+                              model = SVC()

 #### K-Fold Cross validation
+K-Fold cross-validation is a widely used technique in machine learning for assessing the performance of a model and reducing overfitting.
+It involves splitting the dataset into K subsets (or folds) of approximately equal size.
+The model is then trained and evaluated K times, each time using a different fold as the validation set and the remaining folds as the training set.

+Once you have completed K-Fold cross-validation, you can choose the best hyperparameters and model architecture based on the average performance metric.
+After this, you can retrain the model using the entire dataset and the chosen hyperparameters for deployment.

+K-Fold cross-validation is beneficial because it provides a more reliable estimate of a model's performance compared to a single train-test split.
+It also ensures that the model is tested on different data points, reducing the risk of overfitting to a specific training-validation split.
+However, it's essential to keep in mind that K-Fold cross-validation can be computationally expensive, as it involves training and evaluating the model K times.
+If your dataset is very large or your model is computationally intensive, you might consider using a lower value of K or other cross-validation techniques like stratified K-Fold, leave-one-out cross-validation, or hold-out validation.

+                              from sklearn.model_selection import KFold
+                              kf = KFold(n_splits = 5)
+                              kf.split(data)

+KFold is a method to create the cross-validation splits.
+It splits the data into K folds, where each fold is used as a validation set exactly once while the other K-1 folds are used for training.
+This is the core function used to implement K-Fold cross-validation.
+KFold is not used for directly evaluating the model, but rather it helps you generate the train-test indices for cross-validation.

+##### Cross_val_score
+cross_val_score is a convenient function in scikit-learn that performs cross-validation and directly returns the evaluation metric(s) for each fold as an array.It combines the process of creating the cross-validation splits (using an internal KFold) and training/evaluating the model for each fold.It automatically handles the process of fitting the model, predicting on the validation set, and calculating the desired evaluation metric(s).cross_val_score makes it easy to get an array of scores for each fold and provides a quick way to compute the average performance metric.

+                              from sklearn.model_selection import cross_val_score
+                              cross_val_score(model(),X,y,cv=5, scoring='accuracy')

+Here CV represents the cross-validation strategy.It can be a number or predefined K-Fold strategy.

+##### Stratified K-Fold
+Stratified K-Fold cross-validation is a variation of the traditional K-Fold cross-validation that addresses the issue of imbalanced class distributions in the target variable (labels) of the dataset.
+It ensures that each fold's training and validation sets have approximately the same proportion of samples for each class as the entire dataset.

+In standard K-Fold cross-validation, the data is randomly divided into K subsets (folds), and in each iteration, one fold is used as the validation set, and the rest of the folds are used for training.
+However, this random splitting can lead to some folds having an unequal distribution of classes, especially when the target variable has imbalanced classes.

+Stratified K-Fold cross-validation, on the other hand, takes the class distribution into account and creates folds that preserve the relative class frequencies of the target variable.
+It ensures that each fold is representative of the overall class distribution in the dataset.
+By using Stratified K-Fold cross-validation, you can get more reliable estimates of model performance, especially when dealing with imbalanced datasets.
+It helps ensure that all classes have equal representation during the model evaluation process, reducing the risk of biased performance metrics.

+                              from sklearn.model_selection import StratifiedKFold
+                              kf = StratifiedKFold(n_splits=5, shuffle=True, random_state=42)
+                              scores = cross_val_score(model,X,y,cv=kf,scoring = 'accuracy')

 #### K-Means clustering
 #### Naive Bayes
 #### Hyperparameter tuning